developerKhusanjon/mojave/README.md

 # Mojave
-Simplified build tool inspired by Gradle
+Simplified build tool inspired by Gradle (powers more features to define customized commands)